cloudapp/cloudapp.rb/README.md

 Some baseic features that should be added:

  - Download a drop: `cloudapp download http://cl.ly/abc123`
+ - List specific columns: `cloudapp list --columns=name,views,link`
+ - Handle input from STDIN: `pbpaste | cloudapp bookmark -`

 A little more flare would be swell.

- - Share several files: `cloudapp new *.png`
+ - Share several files: `cloudapp upload *.png`
- - Archive and share several files: `cloudapp new --archive *.png`
+ - Archive and share several files: `cloudapp upload --archive *.png`
- - Share everything at once: `cloudapp new http://google.com *.png http://bing.com`
- - Encrypt and share a file: `cloudapp new --encrypt launch_codes.txt`
+ - Encrypt and share a file: `cloudapp upload --encrypt launch_codes.txt`
  - Download and decrypt and encrypted drop: `cloudapp download http://cl.ly/abc123 def456`

 While we're dreaming, what could you do if it kept a local copy of all your